Lvancyho/Dot-Collector/README.md

 Dot Collector is a 2D game where a player controls a dot and they have to collect coins around the map that spawn randomly to get the highest score possible while avoiding obstacles.

-The interactive media scenario that I have made is a 2D
+The interactive media scenario that I have made is a 2D survival game where a player must try their best to collect as many coins before running into obstacles that will kill them upon collision.
+I made this project to deliver the assignment's deliverables and help improve my skills with game engine designs.